romashkooff/romashkooff/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Sasha, a student at CTU in Prague, specializing in Applied Informatics.
-I’m also a student at 42 Prague, where I’m currently diving into the C programming language as part of my Curriculum Core.<br><br>💡 I'm improving my understanding of algorithms and data structures.
+I’m also a student at 42 Prague, where I’m facing challanges in the C programming language as part of my Curriculum Core.<br><br>💡 I'm improving my understanding of algorithms and data structures.
 I enjoy working on projects that blend logic with creativity.<br><br>📚 I’m always eager to learn and grow as a developer, whether through open-source contributions, collaborations, or experimenting with new technologies.

 ## 🌐 Socials: